 This painting does not come framed, but does have a wire hanger.

 As I was creating this painting I was thinking about beauty.
 I have always believed there is beauty in everyone and everything, it just needs to be drawn out.
 True beauty is something that happens at a heart level, it's not surface.
 As I was creating this piece I was dissecting my own subconscious thoughts.
 It's easy for me to see beauty in others or to find beauty from a difficult circumstance.
 However, sometimes when it comes to me, I feel beauty= image or perfection.
 Yuk!
 That is so not true, but somehow I think our culture can deceive us in believing that.
 So, as I see beauty in everyone else, I am going to choose to see it in myself.
 Will you accept the challenge with me?

 This "beauty" was created on an 8" x 8" wood cradled board with acrylic paints.
-It is framed in a 10" x 10" black float frame.
 It has a texture medium underneath and is varnished with a lovely gloss that makes a true statement of, well, imperfect beauty!

 Painting does not come framed but has a wire hanger on back.
 If interested in a frame please send me a message.